 Lisa Hammett

-Lisa is an Oslo-born spatial experience designer whose work lives at the intersection of imagination and materiality—designed to be felt, touched, and inhabited.
+Lisa is an Oslo-born artist and designer working at the intersection of imagination and material experience—creating objects and forms meant to be felt, inhabited, and remembered.

 Back to Top